AntonKramarenko/custom_eslintrc/README.md

     # yarn add eslint --dev

-2. Add in project file with name:
+2. Add in project file with name and copy rules from .eslintrc :

     # .eslintrc